makrai/notes/stalnaker68-cond.md

 # 1 Intro

 * a conditional sentence expresses a proposition which
-  * is a function of two other propositions, yet
+  * a function of two other propositions, yet
   * not a truth function of those propositions
   * eg I may know the truth values of
     "Willie Mays played in the American League" and